What Causes Leg Cramps and How to Get Rid of Them

-Let's face it, sodium is abundant in processed foods.
-However, keep in mind most processed foods are also full of saturated fats, Trans fat, along with sugar and preservatives.
-While these additives can be harmful to your health, it's possible to find processed foods that add sodium to your diet, without ruining your healthy eating efforts.
+Let's face it; sodium is abundant in processed foods.
+However, keep in mind most processed foods are also full of saturated fat, trans fat, sugar, and preservatives.
+While these additives can be harmful to your health, it's possible to find processed foods that add sodium to your diet, without ruining your healthy diet.
 Salted nuts can provide healthy fats, protein, and fiber along with that needed sodium.

 Items typically found in jars can provide sodium, while limiting calories.
 Foods such as dill pickles, olives, and salsas.
 Along with lightly salted whole wheat crackers can also provide sodium and healthy fiber.

 Sports drinks are specifically designed to combat the problem of sodium deficiency.
 If your diet contains adequate amounts of sodium, water is sufficient.
-However, once your activity level exceeds the norm, and you deplete your sodium level, a sports drink will provide the electrolytes needed to restore hydration and cell function in a mild case of dehydration.
+However, once your activity level exceeds normal limits, and you deplete your sodium level, a sports drink will provide the electrolytes needed to restore hydration and cell function in a mild case of dehydration.

-Naturally one can overwork any given body muscle.
-The leg muscles can easiest become overworked, and pain will most often occur in the leg if any leg muscle has had undone strain or has been over-used.
+Naturally, one can overwork any given muscle group.
+The leg muscles can easily become overworked, and pain will occur in the leg if any leg muscle has been overused.

-Leg muscles can even become sore due to a new shoe style.
-For example, as a rule, you may wear a four-inch heel to work, and one day you decided to wear a "flat shoe" to work.
-The change in the heel height or the change in arch support can play havoc with leg muscles.
-By the end of the day, you may find that your legs are "killing you"!
-The following day, your legs hurt even more.
-You have unintentionally overworked muscles in your legs, that as a rule just don't get a workout.
+Leg muscles can even become sore due to new shoes.
+For example, as a rule, you may wear four-inch heels to work, and one day you decided to wear flat shoes to work.
+The change in the heel height or the change in arch support can wreak havoc on your leg muscles.
+By the end of the day, you may find that your legs are killing you!
+The following day, your legs may hurt even more.
+You have unintentionally overworked muscles in your legs, that you are not accustomed to working out.

-This type of leg pain can most often be treated with over the counter "Motrin", and a long hot soak in the tub.
+This type of leg pain can most often be treated with over an over-the-counter anti-inflammatory like ibuprofen, and a long soak in a hot tub.

 If your discomfort lasts more than a week, I suggest you see a physician.
 You may have a muscle inflammation due to muscle damage.

-Keep a diary.
+If you are still unsure of what is causing your leg cramps, I suggest keeping a diary.
 On the days you experience leg cramps, jot down what you did that day.
-For example: "I was shopping, on my feet for four hours."
+For example, "I was shopping and on my feet for four hours."